jimmychuichui/2023-Spring-Mountain-Madness/README.md

   ![til](./drag_example.gif)

   Then type
+  '''
   ./Game_Macos_arm64
+  '''

-For Windows user, just download and click the .exe file
+For Windows user, just download and click the .exe file.
+No extra step needed.

+For the best experience, please turn your terminal window to fullscreen mode.